This page was updated on 18 March 2021.

-To support employers manage the emergence of COVID-19 cases in the workplace, we have developed a quick guide which can be viewed here.
+To support employers manage the emergence of COVID-19 cases in the workplace, we have developed a quick guide that can be viewed here.

 If there has been a confirmed or suspected case of COVID-19 in your business facility, refer to this guidance on decontamination.
 Read more here.

-ACAS have also released guidance for employers who want to understand their legal position around sick leave and pay entitlements if someone has or is suspected of having coronavirus.
+ACAS has also released guidance for employers who want to understand their legal position around sick leave and pay entitlements if someone has or is suspected of having coronavirus.